13 December 2022

 A person smiles and scratching his hair.

 LiU alumni Sam Issa won the SKAPA prize, Sweden’s largest award for innovation, in 2022 for his invention of a smart thread that enables garments to change size.
-Marcus Nyenger
+Photographer: Marcus Nyenger

 It’s Friday afternoon at the LEAD business incubator in Linköping Science Park.
 These are busy days for Sam Issa.
 Meetings here.
 Trade fairs there.
 His company Nano Textile Solutions won Sweden’s largest innovation award, the SKAPA prize, in 2022 and the hope is that his invention will reach the market in 2023.